 But the robots and CPS composing the IoT and IoR2T are vulnerable to denial-of-service (DoS) attacks and failures that can shut down subsets of the robots’ perception and control capabilities: sensors, actuators, communication channels, or even entire robots; e.g., see A1-A2 in Fig. 1.
 Although much research has focused against deceptive attacks and failures, little work has focused against DoS attacks and failures, and none has developed a generalized framework against any number of DoS attacks and failures.

 My PhD research contributed such a general framework providing the first provably near-optimal algorithms for robust combinatorial optimization against any number of DoS attacks.
 The algorithms not only enabled the DoS-robustification of the resource-aware designs in Section 1.
-They also enabled the first DoS-robust multi-robot planning methods for navigation tasks of search and rescue (localizing people in burning buildings) and surveillance (tracking adversarial behavior).
+They also enabled the first DoS-robust multi-robot planning methods for navigation tasks of information gathering, such as search and rescue (localizing people in burning buildings), and surveillance (tracking adversarial behavior).
 The validation approach used small-scale hardware experiments (Fig. 1), and large-scale simulator experiments in Gazebo.
 The algorithms also apply to discrete optimization problems in machine learning (data summarization, feature selection).

 - V. Tzoumas, A. Jadbabaie, G. J. Pappas.
 Robust and Adaptive Sequential Submodular Optimization.